Does your small business need a server?

 Why does your small business need a server?

-In this data driven generation, you might ask “Do I still need a server for my business”?
+In this data heavy age, you might ask “Do I need a server for my business”?
 Is a physical, on-premise server really necessary?
 You can either buy or rent a dedicated server to securely store files and retain full control over your data.

 What is a server?